steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ```

 > ##### Makefile
 > I love writing Makefiles.
 They’re like READMEs, but easier to run.
-I need a few dependencies for this project, many of which have weird install procedures.
+I need a few dependencies for this project, many of which have unusual install procedures.
 I also like to use `virtualenv` to install Python libraries, but I don’t want to have to remember to activate it.
 This Makefile does all the above for me.
 I just run `make train`.
 > ```makefile
 > VIRTUALENV:=$(shell which virtualenv)
 > ENV=env